RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 ### Favicons

-Paths to favicons are set in `header.php` (these favicons need to be created and placed into the `images` dir, see above):
+Paths to favicons are set in `header.php` (these favicons need to be created and placed in the `images` dir, see above):

 ```
 <link rel="shortcut icon" href="<?php echo get_template_directory_uri(); ?>/images/favicon.ico">